isomerpages/moe-springfieldsec/_our-springfield/Direct School Admissions/Direct School Admissions.md

-Secondary 1/2 pupils will be equipped with the basic knowledge, skills, and confidence in rockwall climbing; climbing, rope ascending and abseiling&nbsp;during&nbsp;**Lower Secondary Physical Education (PE) Programme**.
-They will be able to appreciate the rigours of the sport and also the intrinsic value of climbing.
-Given the opportunity to participate, pupils can be engaged in self-discovery and cultivation of values.
-Secondary 2 pupils will be given the opportunity to attain the Singapore National Climbing Standard Rockwall Climbing Certification Level I.
+In Springfield’s PE Programme, Lower Secondary students are equipped with the basic knowledge, skills, and confidence in rockwall climbing; climbing, rope ascending and abseiling.
+They will learn to appreciate the rigour of the sport and the intrinsic value of climbing.
+With the opportunity to participate, students can be engaged in self-discovery and cultivation of values.
+Secondary 2 students will also be given the opportunity to attain the Singapore National Climbing Standard Rockwall Climbing Certification Level I.